 An explanation of the theoretical bases of family of origin work.
 Exploration of the student's own family history and family patterns across generations is included.
 Review of the basic concepts and therapeutic techniques used in family of origin education and counseling.

-CNL 8023 - Advanced Psychopathology (Three credit hours)
+CNL 8023 - Diagnosis and Case Management (3 credit hours)

 A study of the diagnosis and treatment of abnormal behavior and personality.
 The student develops a working knowledge of the diagnostic categories in the DSM and gains an understanding of their application to clinical practice.
 Emphasizes normal personality and development of positive mental health in schools, community, and families.

-CNL 8033 - Christian Foundations in Counseling (Three credit hours)
+CNL 8033 - Christian Foundations in Counseling (3 credit hours)

-CNL 8133 - Advanced Psychopharmacology (Three credit hours)
+CNL 8133 - Advanced Psychopharmacology (3 credit hours)

 A basic introduction to psychopharmacology for non-medical counselors.
 General principles underlying the use of psychoactive medications to treat the major classes of mental illness are covered, with emphasis on practical aspects of pharmacology, including drug selection, dosage, side effects and toxicity.
 Basic principles of neuropharmacology are also discussed.
 The goal is to equip counselors to better understand psychopharmacology and to interact with medical personnel who prescribe psychotherapeutic medications.

-CNL 8433 - Professional Development and Ethics (Three credit hours)
+CNL 8433 - Professional Development and Ethics (3 credit hours)